 41. The Avengers: Age of Ultron (2015)**1/2

-I can't say it's flawless, but I did like it much better than the first Avengers.
-It's less talky than the first film, and the battle between Hulk and the Hulkbuster is truly awesome.
+I can't say it's flawless, but I did like it much better than Guardians of the Galaxy.
+It's less talky than the first Avengers, and the battle between Hulk and the Hulkbuster is truly awesome.
 Quicksilver seemed a bit underused, and I would have liked to see more of the Vision, but it's still a great movie.